 You might be wondering how I felt at this point.
 That’s quite a hard question to answer… It deals with emotions which, like lots of autistic people, I find hard to untangle and identify for myself, let alone start to articulate to other people (although writing things down is a definite help).
 I will do a dedicated post later on in this series about making sense of emotions post-diagnosis.
 As for how I felt after discovering I was probably autistic, but before getting a diagnosis or even starting down the official pathway… I felt mainly very excited and grateful at having found a potential explanation.
 Very intrigued to learn more about autism.
 Validated and comforted to realise there were lots of other out there like me.
 At the same time I had quite a lot of apprehension, uncertainty and doubt about the whole thing and where it might lead.

 If you’re interested, you can learn more about the backstory leading up to my own autism discovery/diagnosis over on the About page.

 If you’ve recently (or not so recently) come across the concept of autism, think it might apply to you and are in the process of learning more about your (potentially) autistic self, here are a few guidelines that may help with navigating all the information out there.

 Above all, I’d say don’t just look at the diagnostic criteria.
 It’s written to cover the entire autism spectrum and focuses on the most stereotypical behaviour.
 It’s arguably biased towards children and males.
-(Plus the language they use will make you feel there’s something seriously wrong with you!).
-It’s really important to complement official knowledge with articles, blog posts and videos, especially material created by autistic people themselves, material that provides plenty of anecdotal evidence and insight that will likely give you a better feel for what it actually means to be autistic.
+(Plus the language used will make you feel there’s something seriously wrong with you!).
+It’s really important to complement “official” knowledge with articles, blog posts and videos, especially content created by autistic people themselves, content that provides plenty of anecdotal evidence and insight that will likely give you a better feel for what it actually means to be autistic.